 How to store freeze-dried pet food?

 At large, freeze-dried pet food is stored in mylar pouches – a material derived from polyester resin.
 These pouches block sunlight to a great extent, preventing heat from entering the package and affecting the food.
 These pouches also lock moisture outside, thus keeping the food product safe and usable for many years.
-If your pet food is stored in mylar pouches, you can leave it outside at room temperature also in a dry place away from direct harsh sunlight.
+If your pet food is stored in mylar pouches, you can leave it outside at room temperature and also in a dry place away from direct harsh sunlight.

 Another popular method of storing freeze-dried pet foods is in cans.
-Not your normal cans, but nitrogen packed, airtight ones that work by vacuuming out all the oxygen from inside and flushing it clean with nitrogen.
+Not your normal cans, but nitrogen-packed, airtight ones that work by vacuuming out all the oxygen from inside and flushing it clean with nitrogen.
 In the absence of oxygen, microorganisms cannot survive either, making the food immune to rotting or degrading.

-How long can freeze-dried food be stored for?
+How long can freeze-dried food be stored?

 Unopened cans and pouches of freeze-dried pet food can have a shelf life of over 30 years.
 But once opened, they start degrading.
-How fast they rot depends upon a lot of factors like the quality of the food at the time of it being exposed to oxygen and also the quality of air, in which is being opened.
+How fast they rot depends upon a lot of factors like the quality of the food at the time of it being exposed to oxygen and also the quality of air, which is being opened.

-The more pollution, the more microorganisms in the air and faster the degradation.
+The more pollution, the more microorganisms in the air and the faster the degradation.
 If you wish to open the packet but only use half of it, store them well.
 Putting them into Ziploc bags works well.
 To go a step further, you could also use a straw to suck out all the air and then seal it.

 What are the most popular freeze-dried dog food brands?